-Cambridge, as everyone is well aware, is famed as the most prestigious university in the world… but I never realised what a big affair ‘punting‘ was.
+Cambridge, as everyone is well aware, is famed as the most prestigious university in England if not the world, but did you ever realise what a big affair ‘punting‘ was.

 Visitors to Cambridge should be wary of the touts in busy tourist areas such as King’s Parade, selling river tours at slightly inflated prices.

 Named after a similar covered bridge in Venice, legend has it the ‘sighs’ are of students who cross it on their way to sit examinations.